-... developing a year's program for your business that would make you well known-give you a competitive edge ... bring customers to your door ... stimulate your sales Save wasted efforts on unproductive promotion.
+developing a year's program for your business that would make you well known-give you a competitive edge bring customers to your door stimulate your sales save wasted efforts an unproductive promotion.
 Personal service, of course, is expensive.
-The adagency's fee would be about \$2,000, plus your traveling and maintenance expenses.

-But we have completed just such an intensive 3-week conference ... and you may have the results for a tiny fraction of that cost!
+The ad agency's fee would be about \$2,000, plus your traveling and maintenance expenses.
+But we have completed just such an intensive 3-week conference and you may have the results for a tiny fraction of that cost!
 Let me ask: how is your present ad program going-now?
 Was it prepared well in advance, by a "pro"?
 Or do you promote your services, catch-as-catch-can, when you can spare a moment?

 moment?
 The difference between the two methods can mean a doubling of your annual gross.

-Perhaps you've always thought, "I can't offord a high-priced ad man."
+Perhaps you've always thought, "I can't afford a high-priced ad man."
 But surely, you COULD afford him if he cost you only 40¢ a week!

-And if that 40¢ weekly expense brought you \$7,500 a year-you couldn't offord to be without him!

-"True", you say, "IF it is so good as all that."
+And if that 40¢ weekly expense brought you \$7,500 a year-you cauldn't afford to be without himi himi "True", you say, "IF it is so good as all that."
+"True think it is.

-We stake to the control of the cost you only 40¢ a weekl.

-him!
-"True", you say, "IF it is so good as all that."

-We think it is.
 But we want YOU to be the judge.
 Try the ideas for the next six months.
-Then-6 months from now-if you don't expect to get back at least \$1,995 for your \$19.95 investment (a return of 100 to 1-or better) simply send it back for full refund.
+Then-6 months from now-if you don't expect to get back at least \$1,995 for your \$19.95 investment (o return of 100 to 1-or better) simply send it back for full refund.

-Could anything be fairer?
+it back for full refund.
+Could anything be foirer?
 Since there's no obligation, why not accept?
-Promotion-wise, I doubt If you'll EVER get another opportunity to equal it.
-But . . .

-Better act TODAY.
-This offer may be withdrawn when our supply of copies run out.
-So write or wire NOWI
+Pramotion-wise, I doubt if you'll EVER get an-other opportunity to equal it.
+But Better act TODAY.
+This offer may be withdrawn when our supply of coples run out.
+So write wire NOWI